ThreeSixtyGiving/standard/documentation/guidance/next-steps.md

 ### Making changes to your published data
 You can make changes to your data at any time.
 This may be to add new grants data or amend details or to fix typos.
 It might also be to remove grants that were awarded but didn’t go ahead, or to amend grants that have been varied in some way.

-For further guidance about making changes to your data to note variations to your grants, <a href="https://www.threesixtygiving.org/2020/04/20/covid19-guidance-on-tagging-and-tracking-changes-to-existing-grants/" target="_blank">see our blog post about amending existing grants.</a>
+For further guidance about making changes to your data to note variations to your grants, <a href="https://www.threesixtygiving.org/2020/04/20/covid19-guidance-on-tagging-and-tracking-changes-to-existing-grants/" target="_blank">see our blog post.</a>

 Making amendments to your 360Giving data can be done manually, by taking a copy of your published data file and making the necessary changes.
 You then save the file and re-upload it to your website, replacing the current file.